Complaints, compliments,and suggestions

 • It is considered the demands are unreasonable / aggressive or unreasonably persistent.

-We have a specialist dedicated team of Customer Care Co-ordinators to handle your complaint, compliment or suggestion.
-If you want to make a direct complaint, compliment or suggestion you can:
+We have a specialist dedicated team of Customer Care Coordinators to handle your complaint, compliment or suggestion.
+If you want to make a direct complaint, compliment, or suggestion, you can:

 • Use our web forms (by clicking or tapping on the tiles above)